cartalyst/cart/docs/introduction/laravel-4.md

 ## Configuration {#configuration}

-After installing, you can publish the package's configuration file into you application by running the following command:
+After installing, you can publish the package's configuration file into your application by running the following command:

 	php artisan config:publish cartalyst/cart